PrestaShop/docs/src/content/1.7/development/compile-assets.md

 If `npm install` fails with error: `Failed at the ... postinstall script.`:

 You may be using an old version or one we don't support yet.
-Also, while some folders (like new-theme, default, classic) support node 12.x, some may not because they are not updated yet and are waiting for a pull request to be merged.
+Currenty 1.7.8, every folders containing a package.json is compatible with node 12.
 How we manage to work with this, as well as working on previous PrestaShop version, is that we use a tool to easily swap between node version.

 There are a lot of tools able to do this.
 At PrestaShop, we mainly use the ['n' package](https://www.npmjs.com/package/n?activeTab=versions) or [nvm](https://github.com/nvm-sh/nvm).
 This is pretty easy to use, when you are working on a directory which need an older or newer node version, use one of these tools to switch and then `npm install && npm run build`.

-PrestaShop currently have a [pull request](https://github.com/PrestaShop/PrestaShop/pull/18562) opened, after it, the classic theme will be compatible with node 12.
-This the last main directory that needs to be compatible with this version, after, you should be able to work with node 12.x without any problems !